-

 Milestone 1: Clarify mandate and governance

-Confirm how the C4I function fits into the Event program structure.
+Confirm how the C4I function fits into the overall event program structure.

 Key tasks:

-• Define relationship with Security, Safety, Operations, IT, Transport, Medical, and Government agencies
+- Define relationships with Security, Safety, Operations, IT, Transport, Medical, and Government agencies

 Deliverables: